typelevel/Laika/docs/03-preparing-content/01-directory-structure.md

 When you are using the sbt plugin or the parallel transformer from the library API that accepts directories as input, Laika supports additional file types and navigation features on top of just parsing text markup.
-This section describes the supported @:ref(Document Types), how @:ref(Auto-Generated Navigation) works with directory input and how the @:ref(Virtual Tree Abstraction) that
+This section describes the supported [Document Types], how [Auto-Generated Navigation] works with directory input and how the [Virtual Tree Abstraction] that

 This set of functionality is not available when you are using a transformer or parser from the library API that expects a single input (file, stream or string) for processing.